alpocnito/OptimizationChallenge/README.md

 As you can see, ListPush and HashTablePush reduced their time.
 Comparing with old version of the program So we get
 ### 12% optimization for all code

-Thank you for reading.
-If some mistakes occurs, please, let me know
+FIVT, I now you read it, but you don't set star!
+BAD FIVT, I now you found some mistakes and didn't write me!
+BAD